 Winston Churchill once said, “The outside of a horse is good for the inside of a man.”
 The staff and volunteers at Lovesome Stables have found that adage to be true.
 The children build friendships and support and encourage one another as they discover the joys of riding.
 Their self-esteem and confidence soar as they conquer new challenges.
 Our farm offers the participants an emotional outlet to get away from their worries and just be kids!

-Lovesome Board of Directors Marc Arnold, President Walton, KY
+Lovesome Board of Directors Marl Lehman, President Crestview Hills, KY

 Cookie Cahill Flower, Secretary Cincinnati, OH